heryfitiavana22/stream-video-app/README.md

 # stream-video-app

 This is a simple video streaming web application built with React and Node.js.
+You can see [`demo`](https://stream-video-app-hery.vercel.app/)

 ## Features